northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 When low priority jobs are running on your hardware, you may experience a slight delay (~30s) when submitting your first job to your private partition.
 This is the time it will take the scheduler to kill/preempt low priority jobs running on your partition.
 This new service is designed to minimize that delay.

 **For users of the** `lowpriority` **partition:**
 Submitting jobs to this partition will make your jobs preemptable.
 That means they may be stopped/suspended and re-queued at any time.
-We recommend that you use strategies such as `checkpointing <https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html>`_ to take full advantage of the `lowpriority` partition.
-RC is working on `detailed documentation <https://northeastern-university-rc-public-documentation--19.com.readthedocs.build/en/19/hardware/lowpriority.html>`_ and training sessions that will be available later in the Fall 2022 semester, once the service is ready to be released.
+We recommend that you use strategies such as checkpointing (see {ref}`checkpoint-jobs`) to take full advantage of the `lowpriority` partition.
+RC is working on detailed documentation (see {ref}`low-priority`) and training sessions that will be available later in the Fall 2022 semester, once the service is ready to be released.
 ::::

 ::::{dropdown} 3.
 How does re-queuing of preempted (stopped/suspended) low priority jobs work?